-Citi® Double Cash Card
+Citi Double Cash Card

-The Citi® Double Cash Card stands out as a great wedding credit card because you have the potential to earn 2% cash back on all spending.
+The Citi Double Cash Card stands out as a great wedding credit card because you have the potential to earn 2% cash back on all spending.

 First, you'll earn 1 percent cash back on every dollar you charge on your card.
 You'll then earn another 1 percent cash back on the amount that you pay toward your credit card balance.

 It is not a good idea to redeem the cash back as statement credit because you’ll pay less toward your balance.
 It will reduce the amount of cash back that you earn.

-Chase Sapphire Preferred® Card
+Chase Sapphire Preferred Card

-The bonus can be worth even more when you get 20 percent off when you redeem your rewards points for hotels, airfare, car rentals, and cruises through Chase's Ultimate Rewards program.
+The bonus can be worth even more when you get 25 percent off when you redeem your rewards points for hotels, airfare, car rentals, and cruises through Chase's Ultimate Rewards program.

-The Chase Sapphire Preferred® Card comes with free personal concierge.
+The Chase Sapphire Preferred Card comes with free personal concierge.
 The concierge agents can help perform crucial research in the planning stage of your wedding.

 Blue Cash Preferred® Card from American Express

 Then, the gift cards can be used for purchases under those brands.
 This is another way to save some money on any spending during the wedding planning phase.

 comes with a simple travel rewards program that can turn your wedding expenses into a cheaper (or free) honeymoon.

 Put all wedding spending on the card and then use the miles to redeem for statement credit toward the cost of airline flights, cruises, hotels, car rentals, and more.
 Each mile can be redeemed for one cent of value.

-Rapid Rewards® Premier Credit Card
+Rapid Rewards Premier Credit Card